-D11 Adapt and operate in a different cultural environment
+D12 Adapt and operate in a different cultural environment

-Students' learning is supported by weekly or fortnightly exercises (D2 and D3).
-Project work is normally started within practical sessions (D1 and D3).
-Further support is given in drop-in sessions (D2).
-Short presentations in Stage 1 introduce presentations skills (D5).
+Students learning is supported by regular exercises, typically on a fortnightly cycle (D2, D3).
+Project work is normally started within Practical sessions (D1, D3).
+Further support is given in drop-in sessions (D2, D6).
+The project module in Stage 3 develops higher level presentational skills and provides an environment for group work (D7, D8).